ks982579/ksulldev-astro/src/pages/notes/data-science/intro-to-data-science.md

 ---

+# Video Lecture

+Data Science resembles sciences in that:
++ Use scientific methodology
++ explore patterns or relationships that may not be apparent
++ generate models
++ are interdisciplinary

+Data Science is different from other sciences because it focuses on:
++ digitalised data as primary source of evidence
++ mathematics and computation to analyse data.
++ predictive models and decision-making

+Knowledge pyramid:
++ Top:
+	+ Abstraction
+		+ Theory - Explanation
++ Middle:
+	+ Reasoning:
+		+ Knowledge - understanding
+		+ Information - Semantics
+		+ Metadata - context
++ Base:
+	+ Interpretation:
+		+ Data - facts and results from measurements

+Data is not super useful without _context_, which is why we add metadata.
+We interpret data to create information, which provides meaning.
+Then we can understand it and relationships to create knowledge.
+That eventually leads to a theory, basically and explanation.

+Data are like facts, they are quantity or quality.
+There are ways to categorise data, and three ways are:
++ Time:
+	+ Analog - continuous (like a musical note)
+	+ Digital - time-discrete
++ Type:
+	+ quantitative - amount
+	+ qualitative - state
++ Structure:
+	+ structured - think database
+	+ semi-structured - think HTML
+	+ unstructured - documents

+Metadata is beyond data, it provides context.
+So, it tells you what data is about.
+It also comes in three flavours:
++ Describe:
+	+ header - identification
+	+ state - condition
+	+ unit - magnitude
++ Measure:
+	+ scale - ordinal, ratio
+	+ series - continuous, discrete
++ Classify:
+	+ typology - types
+	+ taxonomy - hierarchy

+A unit and data give things like measurements.

+Now discussing discrete and continuous quantitative variables.
+There's also quantitative variable scales:
++ Intervale scale: like days or degrees Celsius... values give a meaningful interval but not a _natural_ zero.
+Celsius has an _arbitrary_ zero, where water freezes.
+	+ saying that 10 degrees is twice as hot as 5 is only correct numerically.
+But since there's a whole slew of negative values to account for, it's not a true doubling of temperature.
+How strange to think of it like that.
++ Ratio scale: values have a meaningful ratio and a natural zero (non-arbitrary).
+This is like a length or temperature in Kelvin.
+Such a _natural_ zero allows for creating meaningful ratios.

+Qualitative variables are always categorical and discrete.
+You can name with numbers, but it is still qualitative.
+There are no scales, that wouldn't really make sense they say.
+We have types of categories though:
++ Binary (dichotomous) = 2 categories.
++ Nominal = multiple _unordered_ categories, order wouldn't matter.
++ Ordinal = multiple _ordered_ categories.

+Typical business scenarios try to convert unstructured data into structured data.
+Documents are not structured for computers, only to humans.
+We add metadata to make it at least Semi-Structured, like a webpage.
+We use HTML to give tags for web browser to read and understand.
+The goal is to get enough metadata to create tables of structured data.

+This leads us to Data Science Activities.
+There are three activity containers to remember:
++ **Data Flow** - data must be obtained
+	+ collection
+	+ access
+	+ storage
++ **Data Curation** - data must be cleaned
+	+ cleaning
+	+ description (using metadata)
+	+ security (make sure data is long term stable and secure)
++ **Data Analytics**
+	+ visualisation
+	+ modelling
+	+ simulation

+Cleaning data can be a lot of things, checking the dataset for accuracy, completeness, and adherence to predefined rules or constraints:
++ removal of:
+	+ outliers - you do not want to include bias.
+	+ duplicates - can affect distribution.
+	+ invalid entries
+	+ incomplete records
++ impute missing data (like with median or average)
++ correct errors, typos, or inconsistent data formats.
++ normalise values to a default scale or range
++ standardise values to ensure consistent units and representation.

+Feature extraction is like taking the maximum temperature from a day.
+Transformation of data can be different data types, like:
++ calculation of frequencies from survey responses
++ coding of text passages

+We can also transform data by changing visualizations:
++ Scatter plot
++ heat map
++ bar chart

+We can also change transform the data domain, which is more mathematically complicated:
++ Integral transformations (Fourier, cosine, wavelet transform)
++ Colour space transformation. (image processing)

+This leads to modelling!
+Models are abstract and simplified representations of complex systems or phenomena in a concrete scenario.
+In basic terms, they explain a causational relationship.
+Models can be mathematical, statistical, logical computational, or visual representations.
+They include classes and relationships and if we can quantify the relationship, we can: explain, simulate, and predict!

+We hope towards statistics now. **Descriptive statistics** covers the methods for summarizing data via:
++ calculation of descriptive measures,
++ appropriate visualizations

+Some useful terms perhaps...
+Descriptive statistics is used to describe features of a data set through measures of:
++ central tendency (mean, median, mode)
++ dispersion (range, quartiles, variance, standard deviations)
++ distribution (normal distribution, skewness, kurtosis)

+Overall goal is to identify the distribution of the population, which is the foundation for inferential statistics.
+Underlying distribution would have some _static_ parameters, as well as the data used.
+Distribution functions are typically characterized by 3-parameters:
++ location - defining the central tendency, such as $\mu$ for a normal distribution.
++ scale - defining the dispersion, such as $\sigma$ for normal distribution
++ shape - defines form by one or more parameter, such as $\alpha$ and $\beta$ in beta distributions.

+We then look at the Poisson Distribution (discrete).
+It models the number of events occurring within a given time interval.
+Below is the probability mass function and the cumulative distribution function for a Poisson distribution.

+$$
+\begin{array}{cc}
+P(x) = \frac{1}{x!} \lambda^xe^{-x} & \text{PMF}\\
+F(x) = \displaystyle\sum_{i=0}^x \frac{1}{x!}\lambda^xe^{-x} & \text{CDF}
+\end{array}
+$$

+$\lambda$ happens to be the mean and I believe variance for this distribution.

+The Normal Distribution is a continuous distribution.

+$$
+\begin{array}{cc}
+P(x) = \frac{1}{\sigma \sqrt{2\pi}} e^{-(x-\mu)^2/2\sigma^2} & \text{PDF}\\
+F(x) = \frac{1}{\sqrt{2\pi}}\displaystyle\int_{i=-\infty}^x e^{-x^2/2} & \text{CDF}
+\end{array}
+$$

+The **standard normal distribution** is when the mean is 0 and standard deviation is 1.
+There is also an example of a probability tree to show what the values of the standard deviation represent which is very interesting.

+---

 ## Check Your Understanding

 > Which of the following is the blind machine learning task of inferring a binary function for unlabeled training data?